 - Christina Von Eerie is both kinds of hardheaded, as she will continue to headbutt opponents even if their heads are hard enough to hurt hers too, such as Santana Garret's.

 - Deconstructed in Ring of Honor when Takaaki Watanabe passed through while on his learning excursion.
 The ROH officials learned to pay special attention to his matches after they had several concussion scares with Watanabe, who continued to use headbutts despite them.

 - Also Deconstructed in case of Katsuyori Shibata, who is known for his hard hitting offense, including headbutts.
 During the match with Kazuchika Okada at Sakura Genesis 2017, he gave Okada such a powerful headbutt that it caused a subdural hematoma that reuqired surgery.
 Although the surgery was successful, Shibata suffers paralysis on his left side and perhaps may never compete again.

 - Averted in GURPS.
 Blows to the head do quadruple damage, have a good chance of causing unconsciousness and the "critical head blow" table is pretty nasty.

-- The first, and eighth, Mega Man X game justified this by giving X a reinforced helmet upgrade.
+- Mega Man X and Mega Man X8 justified this by giving X a reinforced helmet upgrade.